Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Puppy’s First Day:

-Let your new puppy go on a sniff journey when they come home!
+Let your new puppy go on a sniff journey when they come home – fully supervised of course!
 Sniffing out their new surroundings and getting to know your family will help them feel comfortable in their new home.
-Try not to overwhelm the puppy too much, take it slow.

-It is normal for your new Dachshund puppy to nap a couple times per day.
-Getting used to you and your family, exploring the new surroundings, and adjusting to the new house rules are all very tiring.
-Plenty of quiet naps are needed for a healthy, developing puppy.
+Lots of Sleep: It’s totally normal for a new dachshund puppy to nap several times a day.
+Getting to know you and your family, exploring new surroundings, and learning the house rules can be quite exhausting.
+Plenty of quiet naps are essential for a healthy pup.

 Puppy’s First Evening:

-Be prepared to get up 1-2 times per night for the first couple of weeks until they are able to hold it longer as they get older.
-It is part of their night potty training to alert you when they need to go outside.
+Puppies Can’t Hold It!
+Be prepared to wake up 1-2 times per night for the first couple of weeks until your puppy can hold it longer as they grow.
+Nighttime potty training involves teaching them to alert you when they need to go outside.

 Dachshund Proof Your Home

-When a new puppy is set free in the home, they Will have accidents and they Will get into everything – guaranteed!
-Many owners feel this is a behavior problem…when in fact, it is a lack of puppy proofing.
-Unfortunately, that is one of the biggest reasons so many Dachshunds end up in dog shelters.
+When a new puppy is set free in the home, they Will look for a place to go potty and they Will get into everything – guaranteed!
+Many owners feel this is a behavior problem, when in fact, it is due to a lack of puppy proofing.

 1. Hide Chewable Items: